-The Company has developed a Board-approved Outsourcing Policy that governs the outsourcing arrangements, thereby ensuring that outsourced functions are conducted in a sound manner, in compliance with applicable laws and regulations and ensuring that the Company meets its financial and service obligations to policyholders.
+The Company's Outsourcing Policy governs the outsourcing arrangements for critical functions thereby ensuring that the outsourced functions are conducted in a sound manner in compliance with applicable laws and regulations, and in doing so, ensuring that the Company meets its financial and service obligations to policyholders.
+The Group Vendor Management Policy applies to the outsourcing of noncritical functions.

-The policy sets out a robust governance process to follow when selecting a Third Party Service Provider (TPSP).
-Prior to the appointment of any TPSP, a full due diligence exercise is undertaken by Management to assess the suitability, competency and capability of each TPSP to carry out the outsourced function and the control environment in which it operates.
-Part of the control environment assessment is to ensure that the TPSP has sufficient data security controls in place to protect the Company data and that of its policyholders, as well as having the appropriate business continuity plans.
+The Outsourcing policy sets out a robust governance process to follow when selecting a Third-Party Service Provider (TPSP).
+Prior to the appointment of any TPSP, a full due diligence exercise is undertaken by Management to assess the suitability, competency, and capability of each TPSP to carry out the outsourced function and the control environment in which it operates.
+Part of the control environment assessment is to ensure that the TPSP has sufficient data security controls in place to protect the Company data and that of its policyholders, as well as having an appropriate business continuity plan.

-The policy further sets out a process for Management to monitor the performance of each outsourced function or service and to report to the Company all instances of non-compliance with the policy or breach of laws and regulations in a timely manner.
+The Outsourcing policy further sets out a process for Management to monitor the performance of each outsourced critical function or service and to report to the Company all instances of non-compliance with the policy or breach of laws and regulations in a timely manner.